PrabodhGyawali/GMX-Arb-UI/README.md

     - May have to migrate solely to tailwind css
     - Look into _tree-shaking_ and purge unused components

+# Instructions
+- TODO: Add Instructions in Home page if there are no Positions

-# Migrate tasks to backend
+# Add to backend or Migrate to backend
 - TODO: Make backend send Log objects to front-end rather than `string[]`
 - TODO: Enum usage for representing exchanges, rather than `strings`
+- TODO: Trade information: total profits

 # Code reuse:
 - TODO: reuse of socketio code